 Before your veterinarian decides to give this medication, he/she will want to know if your pet is strong enough to survive the treatment.
 So the vet will run blood tests to see if your pet's liver and kidneys are still functioning normally.
 They will also x-ray it's chest to see how much heart damage has occurred.
 Pets with heartworms are often anemic as well..
 Based on the test results, your veterinarian may decide it is safer to try to stabilize the pet by addressing some of these side issues before treating the heartworms.

 God-willing, everything will go well, your dog will come back to the vet in one month for two additional Immiticide injections, given 24 hours apart.
 Strict rest is still very important after the second and third injections.
 Veterinarians are individuals, their procedure may differ from what I described based on their experience and training.
 Follow their instructions, not mine.

 The first 7 -10 days after heartworm treatment are the most dangerous.
 But your pet is really not out of the woods for several weeks more.
 These side effects are happening because the dead worms are breaking up and being carried into the lungs where they cause a severe inflammation.
 With time, the pet's body will absorb them.
 The danger is that a big wad of dead worms and clots will plug up a major artery in the lungs (an embolism).
 Major embolisms (emboli) can be fatal.
-The less active you pet is during this period, the less likely a fatal embolism will occur.
+The less active you pet is during this period, the less likely a fatal embolism is to occur.
 Some veterinarians still suggest small amounts of aspirin during this period.
 But it use has fallen out of favor with veterinarians who study the disease.

 The most critical time is the first few weeks after the Immiticide injections.
 This is the time the dog's body must deal with all the dead heartworms in its circulation.
 The most important thing during this period is to keep the dog as still as possible.
 This means as little exercise as possible.
 The best way to do this is to keep your pet in a cage (crate) in a cool, isolated, quiet area.
 Take the pet out on a leash frequently enough to relieve itself - but no more.